-Silicon Nanophotonic Packaging - overview
+Silicon Nanophotonic Packaging

 A significant challenge to all silicon photonic platforms (IBM's or other) are cost efficient optical inputs and outputs (I/Os).
 By optical I/Os we mean the connections between the silicon photonic chip and optical wires connecting various photonic devices together.
 The cost of the optical connection to a silicon chip generally runs significantly higher than the cost of the silicon chip itself with challenges in optical bandwidth and port count scalability.
 To live up to the potential of silicon photonics, we believe a novel and disruptive strategy to optical inputs and outputs is required.

-In the last few years, we have developped optical I/Os solutions aimed at low cost, wide optical bandwidth, and large optical port count.
+In the last few years, we have developed optical I/Os solutions aimed at low cost, wide optical bandwidth, and large optical port count.
 To bring the cost of optical I/Os down to the level of microelectronic I/Os, we believe we must leverage the existing fully-automated microelectronic packaging facilities for photonic packaging as we leverage microelectronics wafer production facilities for photonic wafer fabrication.
 This is in large contrast to the existing state of the art in optical I/Os which relies on high-cost specialized facilities with at best partial automation.

 Main technical challenge